amiv-eth/amiv-checkin-app/README.md

 Used for events, PVK and GV to see if people are registered for the events or to check people in/out of the GV.
 Note: Several people can use the app simultaneously for the same event.

 ### How to Install
-1. Download from the most recent tag [here](https://gitlab.ethz.ch/amiv/amiv-checkin-app/tags).
+1. Download using the _download link in bold (not the download icon or download zip!)_ in most recent tag [here](https://gitlab.ethz.ch/amiv/amiv-checkin-app/tags).
 Alternatively, view the "Legiscanner Builds\Release Build dd-mm-yy\release" Folder in the source and download the .apk file.
 2. Open the .apk file on your Android device
 3. Note: You need to temporarily allow installations from unknown sources, there should be a pop-up about this.
 You should turn off this setting after the installation is complete